AngadSethi/vue-stream-markdown/docs/guide/performance.md

 - Code blocks update smoothly as content streams in
 - Large code blocks avoid expensive full re-renders

+## Renderer Preloading

+Lightweight node renderers are preloaded by default to reduce initial rendering latency.
+The preload happens after merging custom renderers, ensuring that preloaded components match your final configuration.
+You can customize which renderers to preload using the `preload` prop.

 ## Performance Summary

 vue-stream-markdown's performance optimizations provide: